 Christ was the Jews’ “stumbling stone”.
 And it broke Paul’s heart.

 Somehow, Calvinists read this chapter and are convinced they see meticulous providence (God controlling every event) and predestination by God of some to salvation and some to damnation (though Paul never mentions the word here) when in fact all Paul is saying here is that “God will bless gentiles and condemn the unfaithful, inclcuding Israelites, if He wants to.”
-This is the violence Calvinist doctrinal filters wreak on God’s (abstracted) word, and the source of the damage they do to His character.
+This is the violence Calvinist doctrinal filters wreak on God’s (abstracted by them) word, and the source of the damage they do to His character.